What I Saw Last Week

 The Current Economic Conditions Index climbed from 112.5 in June to 113.2 in July, matching the March 2017 peak for this index.

 The Index of Consumer Expectations fell from 83.9 in June to 80.2 in July, which is ten points below its January 2017 peak.

 It was noted in the report that the data does not suggest an impending recession, as much steeper declines in expectations typically precede an economic contraction.
 The report also stipulated that the overall data indicates an annual gain of 2.4% in personal consumption in 2017.

 The takeaway from the report is that it is fitting a pattern seen around past cyclical peaks, whereby the assessment of current conditions hits new peaks at the same time expectations start to post significant declines.

 What to Watch for This Week

-U.S. New Home Sales were running at an annual rate of 569,000 units in April and I am hopeful that the May figure will be an improvement.
-Look for sales to be running at an annual rate of 599,000 units.
+U.S. Housing Starts were measured at an annual rate of 1.092M in May and the June figure will be higher.
+Look for 1.160M units.